The 6 Best Neck Stretchers for Pain Relief and Posture Fix

 And all of this is done without medication and unnecessary surgeries.

-With cervical traction devices, the goal is to provide the opportunity for your neck muscles and pinched nerves to be released.
+With cervical traction devices, the goal is to allow your neck muscles and pinched nerves to be released.

-Tension is placed on the head to pull it up and away from the neck, stretching the muscles and ligaments around the vertebrae of the spine and expanding the space between the vertebrae.
+Tension is placed on the head to pull it up and away from the neck, stretching the muscles and ligaments around the spine’s vertebrae and expanding the space between the vertebrae.

 Cervical Traction Types & The Best Neck Stretchers